- Building Permits & Inspections Fee Schedule (effective 11.1.2022)

 The City of Georgetown does not issue a Certificate of Occupancy.
 The building final inspection serves as the Certificate of Occupancy.
 If you are the permit holder, you may print the building final report from your www.mygovernmentonline.org account.

 The purpose of a fire hydrant water meter is to provide water temporarily during ongoing construction projects and when tapping water lines into our main line.

-To apply for a fire hydrant, click here to access the connect application.
+To apply for a fire hydrant, click here

 If you have any questions regarding Commercial Service Applications, please email email@example.com